plepe/OpenStreetBrowser/README.md

 * query: either a string or an object of strings with the minimal zoom level as index.
 Give the Overpass API queries without the header (e.g. `[out:json]` or bounding box) and footer (e.g. `out meta geom` or so).
 * minZoom: Show layer only from the given zoom level (default: 14).
 If `query` is an object and `minZoom` is not set, the lowest zoom level of a query will be used.
 * maxZoom: Show layer only up to the given zoom level (default: no limit).
-* feature: an object describing how the feature will be formated resp. styled.
+* feature: an object describing how the feature will be formatted resp. styled.
   * style: a Leaflet style.
     * stroke: Whether to draw stroke along the path.
 Set it to false or empty string to disable borders on polygons or circles. (boolean, true)
     * width: Stroke width in pixels (number, 3)